4d/docs/docs/Admin/cli.md

 title: Command Line Interface
 ---

-You can use the macOS Terminal or the Windows console to drive your 4D applications (4D and 4D Server) using command lines.
+You can use the macOS Terminal or the Windows console to drive your 4D applications (4D, 4D Server, merged application, and [tool4d](#tool4d)) using command lines.
 More particularly, this functionality allows you to:

 - launch a database remotely, which can be especially useful for administering Web servers.
 - run automatic tests for your applications.